 December 2002-April 2003 - An EBOV outbreak in Republic of the Congo results in 143 reported cases and 128 deaths.

 2007 - An EBOV outbreak occurs in the Democratic Republic of the Congo (DRC), 187 of the 264 cases reported result in death.
-In late 2007, an outbreak in Uganda leads to 37 deaths.
-149 cases were reported.
+In late 2007, an outbreak in Uganda leads to 37 deaths, with 149 cases reported in total.